TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 22/Job 22.26.md

 ---

-For then shalt thou delight thyself in the Almighty, And shalt lift up thy face unto God.
+For then you will delight yourself in the Almighty, and shall lift up your face to God.